CEW+ Advocacy Symposium: Redefining Leadership

 Colette Hemker is the University of Michigan Athletic Department Assistant Director of Leadership Development and Community Engagement.
 She works to develop altruistic and community-minded student-athletes who actively engage in solving problems and serving others through mutually beneficial community engagement initiatives.
 Before starting with the University full-time in October of 2018, Colette worked 8.5 years with the Ann Arbor YMCA as the Coordinator of Youth Sport and Outreach Programs then as the Director of Youth Community Programs where she assessed community needs and then designed, implemented, and evaluated year-round youth and family programming at 26 sites across Washtenaw County.
 She increased opportunity for 800+ individuals annually to become their best selves through increased physical activity, nutrition education and character development.
 She also identified and engaged over 40 like-minded community leaders to enhance program outcomes across the Ann Arbor Y service area through community partnerships and collaboration.
 Colette graduated from the University of Michigan with a Bachelor’s Degree in Sport Management in 2010.
 As a student, she was on the Women’s Novice Rowing Team and interned with both the Wrestling and Football teams.

 Thomas (Tom) Lehker, MA, is the University Student Ombudsperson.
-He has worked in higher education for over 20 years, primarily at the University of Michigan providing leadership in the areas of student affairs, undergraduate career services, graduate student services, and ombuds work.
+He has worked in higher education for almost 30 years, primarily at the University of Michigan providing leadership in the areas of student affairs, undergraduate career services, graduate student services, and ombuds work.

 Mary Schlitt, MPA is the assistant director for the Barger Leadership Institute.
 As an LSA undergrad at the University of Michigan, Mary discovered both her capacity for leadership and love for the nonprofit sector during a sweltering internship managing logistics and volunteers at the Ann Arbor Summer Art Fair.
 With fire in her belly, she took on fundraising and marketing roles to advance the missions of the Girl Scout Council of Minneapolis and Smithsonian Institution Archives of American Art.
 As chief development officer at Food Gatherers, she created strategic partnerships to transition signature food drive events into fundraisers, secured the largest grant in the organization’s history and, as part of a funny and fierce leadership team, managed the day-to-day operations of this essential hunger-relief organization.
 Mary returned to the University of Michigan and the Barger Leadership Institute in 2017 to generate new partnerships and leadership learning opportunities for undergraduates.
-Mary is a mother to twin dragons and a budding presidential candidate, she holds a master of public administration and a bachelor’s in psychology from the University of Michigan.
+Mary is a mother to twin dragons and a budding presidential candidate, she holds a Master of Public Administration and a Bachelor of Arts in Psychology from the University of Michigan.

-Marie Ting, PhD serves as the associate director for the U-M National Center for Institutional Diversity (NCID).
-She provides general oversight for the daily operations of the unit, including project compliance with university policies, budget development, and personnel management.
-Marie assists the director in strategic planning and works to develop, nurture and maintain local and national program.
+Marie Ting, PhD serves as the Associate Director for the U-M National Center for Institutional Diversity (NCID).
+She provides general oversight for the daily operations of the unit, including project compliance with University policies, budget development, and personnel management.
+Marie assists the Director in strategic planning and works to develop, nurture and maintain local and national programs.
 Dr. Ting assists in the development of an engaged learning environment for center professional and student staff, fostering an environment that is conducive to both professional and personal growth.

 This book talk highlights one woman’s struggle to escape an abusive relationship and elevate herself out of poverty in a socioeconomic system that seems to penalize the working poor instead of helping them.
 Stephanie Land cleaned houses and cared for her daughter while studying to attain her undergraduate degree in English from the University of Montana.
 Now a writing fellow at the Center for Community Change and the Economic Hardship Reporting Project, Land shares her courageous story of perseverance and transformation while navigating a broken system of government assistance, and how she has transitioned into an activist role to change the stigma surrounding people in poverty, especially single mothers.

-Session #3 – Diverse Voices, Sex Discrimination, and the Role of Media in Advocacy: Sara Fitzgerald, 1972-73 Michigan Daily Editor, Maya Goldman, 2019 Michigan Daily Editor, and Nikki Sunstrum, U-M Director of Social Media and Public Engagement (Moderator: Dorine Lawrence-Hughes, JD, EdD)
+Session #3 – Diverse Voices, Sex Discrimination, and the Role of Media in Advocacy: Sara Fitzgerald, 1972-73 Michigan Daily Editor, Maya Goldman, 2019 Michigan Daily Editor, and Nikki Sunstrum, MA, U-M Director of Social Media Communications & Public Engagement, Moderated by Dorine Lawrence-Hughes, JD, EdD, Assistant Dean for Undergraduate Education, U-M College of Literature, Science and the Arts

 Join us for an exciting inter-generational conversation about women leaders in news and media.
-In 1972-73, Sara Fitzgerald became The Michigan Daily’s first female Editor-in-Chief while at the same time U-M women students and staff were organizing to address sexual discrimination on campus.
-Fitzgerald, in conversation with Maya Goldman, the current female Michigan Daily Editor-in-Chief, and Nikki Sunstrum, the Director of Social Media and Public Engagement at U-M, will recount how those women utilized Michigan media outlets and enlisted the support of the federal government in order to address inequities in higher education.
+Sara Fitzgerald served as the first female editor of The Michigan Daily from 1972-73 (Class of 1973) while at the same time U-M women students and staff were organizing to address sexual discrimination on campus.
+Fitzgerald, in conversation with Maya Goldman, the current female Michigan Daily Editor-in-Chief, and Nikki Sunstrum, the Director of Social Media and Public Engagement at U-M, will discuss their career paths and recount how women have utilized Michigan media outlets to address inequities in higher education.
 This workshop will be an interactive discussion that will review critical thinking skills and practical strategies to evaluate news and media content.

-Session #5 – How Political Climate Can Drive Advocacy – Amber Arellano, MPP, and Dessa Cosma, MA
+Session #5 – How Political Climate Can Drive Advocacy – Amber Arellano, MPP, and Dessa Cosma, MA; Moderated by Morgan Hull, LLMSW

 The 2018 CEW+ Twink Frey Visiting Social Activists will discuss their current research projects and share how the turbulent political climate has impacted the focus of their advocacy work.
 Amber Arellano will discuss her efforts to bring proven best practices from leading education states to Michigan’s educational systems.
 The second half of this session will feature a presentation by Dessa Cosma on her findings regarding voting rights and accessibility at polling stations.

-Session #6 – Redefining Leadership by Believing and Investing In the Possibility of YOU, Shannen Cohen, MA
+Session #6 – Redefining Leadership by Believing and Investing In the Possibility of YOU, Shannon Cohen, MPA

 Shannon Cohen, author of Tough Skin, Soft Heart will offer a session that will empower today’s overextended leader to unpack and navigate the emotional, mental and physical strain that often accompanies a life committed to being a difference-maker.
 Join us for a discussion that will highlight the crucial connection between emotional intelligence and leadership and will offer individual and systems-level self-care strategies for collegiate professionals.

-Session #7 – Role of the Ombuds in Promoting Self Advocacy (Panel) – Jacqueline Bowman, PhD; Michele Hannoosh, PhD; Thomas Lehker, MP; and Robert Ortega, PhD
+Session #7 – Role of the Ombuds in Promoting Self Advocacy (Panel) – Jacqueline Bowman, PhD; Michele Hannoosh, PhD; Thomas Lehker, MP; Robert Ortega, PhD; and Darlene Ray‐Johnson, MA

 The University Ombuds assists individuals and/or groups within an organization to resolve conflicts focused primarily on the fair and equitable application of University policies, procedures, and practices.
 University Ombuds help visitors define their concern(s), understand them from different perspectives, and explore options to resolve or manage them.
 During this process, the Ombuds also helps to identify resources to help visitors navigate issues independently and develop important capacity-building skills.
 Come hear the University Ombuds discuss their role in supporting all members of the University community.

-Session #8 – Non-traditional Forms of Leadership (Panel) – Panelists: Andrea Darden, BBA; Samer M. Ali, PhD; Mya Haynes; Patricia Coleman Burns, PhD; and Marie Ting, PhD
+Session #8 – Nontraditional Forms of Leadership (Panel) – Panelists: Samer M. Ali, PhD; Patricia Coleman-Burns, PhD; Andrea Darden, BBA; Mya Haynes; and Marie Ting, PhD

-Session #9 Developing Leadership: Leadership Practitioners at Michigan (Panel) – Barger Leadership Institute – Panelists: Steven Bodei, MA, M-LEAD; Fatema Haque, MA, BLI; Colette Hemker, Michigan Athletics Deborah Willis, PhD, Rackham Graduate School.
+Session #9 Developing Leadership: Leadership Practitioners at Michigan (Panel) – Barger Leadership Institute – Panelists: Steven Bodei, MA, M-LEAD; Fatema Haque, MA, BLI; Colette Hemker, Michigan Athletics; Danyelle Reynolds, MA, Ginsberg Center; Deborah Willis, PhD, Rackham Graduate School.
 Moderator, Mary Schlitt, MPA BLI

 - Mary Schlitt, Assistant Director of the Barger Leadership Institute